The Most Important Questions to Ask a Cyber Security Consultant

 1. Have you worked with businesses in my industry before?

-The more experience they have, the better prepared they'll be to assess your company's security risks and find the best solutions to keep you safe.
+With knowledge from previous experience, the consultant will also be better prepared to assess your company's overall security risks and architect the best solutions to keep your company safe.

 2. Do you have references we can contact?

-The best way to decide if the consultant is the best fit for your business is to speak with their past clients.
+The best way to decide if the consultant is the best fit for your business is to speak with their current or past clients.

-If their clients have great things to say, you'll probably be happy working with the firm.
-If not, heed the warning.
-Look somewhere else.
+If their clients have great things to say, it is likely that you will also be happy partnering with the firm.
+If not, heed the warning and continue your search elsewhere.

-Don't be afraid to do a quick search for reviews online.
-Places like Google, Yelp, and even Facebook can help you decide if a firm's claims and experience are legit.
+Also, don't be afraid to do a quick search for reviews online.
+Places like Google, Yelp, and even LinkedIn can help you decide if a firm's claims and experience are legitimate.